Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Introduction

-To achieve so, we propose the use of active inference, a neuroscientific theory which has recently shown its potential in control engineering and robotics \cite{anil_colored_noise, baioumy2020active,Corrado2,baioumy2021fault}, in particular in real world experiments for low level adaptive control \cite{Pezzato2019, oliver}.
+Active inference is a neuroscientific theory that has recently shown its potential in control engineering and robotics \cite{anil_colored_noise, baioumy2020active,pezzato2020active,baioumy2021fault}, particularly in real-world experiments for low-level adaptive control \cite{pezzato2020novel, oliver}.
 Active inference describes a biologically plausible algorithm for perception, action, planning, and learning.
 This theory has been initially developed for continuous processes \cite{friston2, buckley, tutorial} where the main idea is that the brain's cognition and motor control functions could be described in terms of \textit{free-energy minimization} \cite{friston1}.
-In other words we, as humans, take actions in order to fulfill prior expectations about a \textit{desired prior} sensation \cite{friston3}.
-Active inference has also been extended to Markov Decision Processes (MDP) for discrete decision making \cite{friston2012active}, recently gathering more and more interest \cite{friston2017active, sajid2021active, schwartenbeck2019computational, Kaplan2018}.
+In other words, we, as humans, take actions in order to fulfill prior expectations about a \textit{desired prior} sensation \cite{friston3}.
+Active inference has also been extended to Markov decision processes for discrete decision making \cite{friston2012active}, recently gathering more and more interest \cite{friston2017active, sajid2021active, schwartenbeck2019computational, Kaplan2018}.
 In this formulation, active inference is proposed as a unified framework to solve the exploitation-exploration dilemma by acting to minimize the free-energy.
 Agents can solve complicated problems once provided a \textit{context sensitive prior} about preferences.
-Probabilistic beliefs about the state of the world are built through Bayesian inference, and a finite horizon policy is selected in order to maximise the evidence for a model that is biased towards the agent’s preferences.
+Probabilistic beliefs about the state of the world are built through Bayesian inference, and a finite horizon plan is selected in order to maximize the evidence for a model that is biased toward the agent’s preferences.
 At the time of writing, the use of discrete Active Inference for symbolic action planning is limited to low dimensional and simplified simulations \cite{schwartenbeck2019computational, Kaplan2018}.
 In addition, current solutions rely on fundamental assumptions such as instantaneous actions without preconditions, which do not hold in real robotic situations.

-To tackle these limitations of active inference and to address the two main open challenges of hierarchical deliberation and continual planning, we propose a hybrid combination of active inference and Behavior Trees.
+To tackle these limitations of active inference and to address the two main open challenges of hierarchical deliberation and continual planning, we propose a hybrid combination of active inference and BTs.
 We then apply this new idea to mobile manipulation in a dynamic retail environment.